jacobrufel-coder/NNCoffeeOperationalDatabase/README.md

 Notes
 Staff members can also be customers but are not required to be.
 Buildings can store multiple coffee production records, but it's not mandatory for each building to do so.
+It's not mandatory for each building to have multiple coffee product records, but they can if they need to